adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

     - Sending issue reports
     - Sending crash reports
     - In our mobile products and Adblock Plus for Safari on macOS: via Firebase Analytics
+    - In the Adblock Plus iPhone/iPad app: via DNS resolution requests (for users who have enabled DNS-based blocking)
     - Emergency notification checks
-    - Referring to an uninstall or donation webpage
+    - Referring to an uninstall or subscription campaign webpage
-    - Data in connection with receiving donations
+    - Data in connection with receiving payments
     - Log files in connection with Updates page
+    - Data sent by you, such as your email address when signing up for a subscription
 2. On our websites:
 {: .has-horizontal-list .semicolon-separated }
     - Cookies
     - Log files
-    - Data, like name and / or email address and / or communication data, sent by you when using our forum or blog, using the “BECOME A PARTNER” button, when sharing manually added filters or when applying for a job
+    - Data, like name and / or email address and / or communication data, sent by you when purchasing a subscription, using the "BECOME A PARTNER" button, when sharing manually added filters or when applying for a job
     - For non-EU/EEA users only: Via Google Analytics
 3. For user support:
 {: .has-horizontal-list .semicolon-separated }
     - Via email sent by you
     - From user reviews in App Stores
-    - From forum posts
     - From Browser Web Store reviews
     - From social platforms like Facebook and Twitter
 4. Data you provide to us via social media